Key Takeaways

 Shortlist two to three providers

-You don’t need to compare every insurer on the market.
-Once you’ve set your priority, narrow your list to two or three providers that fit your baseline needs and score well in your chosen area.
+You don't need to look at every company out there.
+Once you've decided on your priority, narrow your list to two or three providers that meet your basic needs and do well in your priority area.

-Take an ag equipment repair shop in Schuyler serving farmers across Colfax County.
-They need an insurer that covers equipment service trades, writes policies in Nebraska, offers $2 million per occurrence to meet farm client contracts and provides same-day certificates when a co-op job comes up.
+Consider an ag equipment repair shop in Schuyler serving farmers across Colfax County.
+They need an insurer that covers equipment repair work, writes policies in Nebraska, offers $2 million per occurrence to satisfy farm client contracts, and gets certificates to them the same day when co-op jobs come up.
 Before requesting quotes, they would check Nebraska general liability costs to see whether pricing is competitive for their risk profile.
 Do the same for your business.
 Filter by industry fit, coverage limits and service speed, then benchmark pricing before moving forward.

 4. 4